Primetalk/typed-ontology/README.md

 Typed ontology
 ==============

-Typed ontology is a typed domain model with emphasis on the properties rather than data storage.
+Typed ontology is a principled approach to model various domains with emphasis on the properties rather than data storage.

+We work with the following abstraction layers:
+- application - actual code that work with data;
+- schema - part of application that describes the data structure, object/properties//table/columns//entities/attributes, relations between entities.
+- meta - part of application, that specifies actual instruments that will be used in schema definition - methods for defining entities, methods for dealing with types, methods for defining attributes and relations; There is also `simple-meta` that shows an example of how to define properties that are identified by names.
+- meta-meta - part of typed-ontology library (which could be customized), that provides foundation for `meta`.
+Mostly - type classes and macroses to facilitate meta definition.

+## Primer

 Have a look:

-    object person extends SchemaBuilder[Person] {
+    object person extends SchemaBuilder[Person]:
       val name: PropertyId[Record[Person], String] = property[String]
       val address = property[Record[Address]]
       val dob = property[LocalDate]
-    }

 These instances are about some properties of a `Record` that might contain some information about an abstract "`Person`" (phantom type).
 From this definition we can say that `Person` is some type